Essex lorry deaths: In the UK

 On 11 January 2021, Gazmir Nuzi was sentenced to 10 months imprisonment after admitting a limited role in the smuggling ring, with the prosecution accepting that he was not part of the organised crime group.
 He was immediately released having already served his sentence in custody.

-On 22 January 2021 the culprits were jailed for the incident.
+On 22 January 2021, the culprits were jailed for the incident.
 Four people received a custodial sentence of at least 13 years.
 The two main offenders, Ronan Hughes and Gheorghe Nica, were given 20 years (for 39 counts of manslaughter and conspiring to bring people into the country unlawfully) and 27 years (for manslaughter and people-smuggling), respectively.

 Two lorry drivers who were also involved in the incident were also jailed.
-Eamonn Harrison, who delivered the trailer to Zeebrugge was sentenced to 18 years.
+Eamonn Harrison, who delivered the trailer to Zeebrugge, was sentenced to 18 years.
 Maurice Robinson, who collected the trailer from Purfleet and discovered the dead bodies, was sentenced to 13 years and 4 months.

 Three other men were sentenced for conspiring to facilitate unlawful immigration: lorry driver Christopher Kennedy was sentenced to seven years, pickup driver Valentin Calota was sentenced to four and a half years and Alexandru-Ovidiu Hanga was sentenced to three years.

 On 21 March 2022, Dragos-Stefan Damian was jailed for three years and ten months after being found guilty of conspiracy to assist unlawful immigration.

+On 11 July 2023, Marius Draghici was jailed for 12 years and 7 months.

+On 30 November 2023, Caolan Gormley was jailed for seven years for conspiracy to assist unlawful immigration after he was found to have 'close dealings' with the traffickers.